eliseo-dannunzio/life-universe-everything/deep-thought-explanation.md

 3) Next we repeat steps 1 and 2 once again...
 First step results in `10100` which gives us `16 + 4 = 20`.
 Applying a bitwise `or` results in the `20` getting a +1, which makes it `21` (`10101`).

-4) We then do another left-handed shift of bits, but this time only by one bit... making `101010`, which is equivalent to `42`.
+4) We then do another left-handed shift of bits, but this time only by one bit... making `101010`, which is the binary equivalent to the decimal number `42`.

 *So now that we have the `42` established, how did the fancy code work out that way?*